nordlicht/nordlicht/README.md

 ## Installation

-If you are using Arch Linux, you can install the [**`nordlicht-git`**](https://aur.archlinux.org/packages/nordlicht-git/) package from the AUR.
+- Arch Linux: Install the [`nordlicht-git`](https://aur.archlinux.org/packages/nordlicht-git/) package from the AUR.

-On Gentoo, install the **`media-video/nordlicht`** package from the [multimedia overlay](https://gitorious.org/gentoo-multimedia/gentoo-multimedia).
+- Gentoo: Install the `media-video/nordlicht` package from the [multimedia overlay](https://gitorious.org/gentoo-multimedia/gentoo-multimedia).

-Otherwise, get CMake, FFmpeg, FreeImage, and [popt](http://freecode.com/projects/popt), and issue

-    mkdir build && cd build && cmake .. && make && make install
+- Otherwise, get CMake, FFmpeg, FreeImage, and [popt](http://freecode.com/projects/popt), and issue: `mkdir build && cd build && cmake .. && make && make install`

 ## Usage

 ### Command line tool

-Run `nordlicht --help` to get usage instructions for the command line tool.
+*nordlicht* comes with a command line tool, which you can use to generate your own barcodes:

+The command `nordlicht video.mkv -w 1000 -h 150 -o nordlicht.png` converts *video.mkv* to a barcode of 1000 x 150 pixels size and writes it to *nordlicht.png*.
+Run `nordlicht --help` to get additional usage instructions.

 ### Library